DTJF/fbdoc/src/doc/Options.md

 |      FunctionNames | --> *.bas.lfn  | --> *.bi.lfn  | ../doc/src     |
 |    external plugin | --> *.bas.ext  | --> *.bi.ext  | ../doc/src     |

-fb-doc creates a new folder if the output folder doesn't exist.
+\Proj creates a new folder if the output folder doesn't exist.
 Also higher level directories get created if not existend.
 When an input file comes from a subfolder, a similar subfolder gets created in the output folder.
-When a subfolder is beyond the current path (ie like `../../../src` form an \#`INCLUDE` statement in a source file) the .. part(s) of the path get skipped and fb-doc creates subfolders for the rest of the path.
+When a subfolder is beyond the current path (ie like `../../../src` form an \#`INCLUDE` statement in a source file) the .. part(s) of the path get skipped and \Proj creates subfolders for the rest of the path.

-\note fb-doc never writes above the output folder.
+\note \Proj never writes above the output folder.

 \note Existing files in the output folder get overriden without warning.

-fb-doc uses the above mentioned default paths if option `--outpath` is not used.
+\Proj uses the above mentioned default paths if option `--outpath` is not used.
 To write in to the current directory use option `--outpath .` (path name is a dot).

 The most common use is to bridge to the gtk-doc back-end.
 Usually a set of FB source files get translated in to similar C source files using the C_Source emitter. gtk-doc then operates on that C files to generate the desired output.
-So usually fb-doc gets executed in the source folder like
+So usually \Proj gets executed in the source folder like

 ~~~{.sh}